 - The Royal is a luxury option that comes at a higher price point than the Puffy Lux Hybrid.
 Therefore, it may not be the best pick for those shopping on a budget!

 - The Royal is also a hybrid model, but has a softer feel than the Lux.

 - I would recommend either Puffy Royal model to back and side sleepers, both should support these sleepers nicely while still offering nice body-contouring.

-- Learn more in my full Puffy Royal mattress review.
+- Learn more in my full Puffy Royal Hybrid mattress review.